bvberkum/htcache/main.rst

 **htcache** aims to be a versatile caching and rewriting HTTP and FTP proxy in Python.
 It is a fork of http-replicator 4.0 alpha 2.
 See CHANGELOG.

+It is developed for single user use but with certain acknowledgements works fine for real networked use.
+Notably there is no proxy authentication planned so all functions are user available.

 branches
     master
         - Follows new_stable